cds-snc/platform-forms-client/public/static/content/en/terms-of-use.md

 - Drafting and publishing a privacy notice for your form following the [Directive on Privacy Practices](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=18309) Section 4.2.10.
 We also include [Terms and conditions](/en/terms-and-conditions) in the footer of every form to meet policy requirements related to hosting the form on your behalf.
 We share information about our retention and disposition of form responses in our databases as well as features to protect the security of Government of Canada websites.
 - Identifying the confidentiality of the information collected through your forms.
 GC Forms supports the collection of data classified as up to PROTECTED B. Learn more about identifying confidentiality through the [Standard on Security Categorization](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32614).
 - Complying with the [Privacy Act](https://laws-lois.justice.gc.ca/eng/acts/p-21/) and [Access to Information Act](https://laws-lois.justice.gc.ca/eng/acts/a-1/) related to the personal and sensitive information in responses submitted through your forms, if there is a request, incident, or data breach.
 - Retrieving responses directly from our database when handling more sensitive Protected B information.
-Receiving responses via email is only available for up to Protected A information.
+Receiving responses via email or retrieving with an API integration is only available for up to Protected A information.
+- Ensuring that other team members given access to your forms and responses have the appropriate authorities and the security clearance needed to access the data collected.

 ### Responses delivered by email (up to PROTECTED A)